Applying for family visas or indefinite leave

 they only have to satisfy the adequate maintenance test

-To apply for a fee waiver, they have to show they don’t have enough income and savings to pay for both the fee and essential costs like food and rent.
+To apply for a fee waiver, they have to show they don’t have enough income and savings to pay for both the fee and essential costs like food and rent - even with your help.
 If they have a child, they can apply for a fee waiver if paying the fee would affect the child’s welfare.

 You’ll need to send documents showing your income and spending for the last 6 months, for example your: